Perfect Days Begin With Perfect Mornings

 - La Buena Vida Beach Bar and Restaurant

 - Akumal Monkey Sanctuary

 The last stop on the Riviera Maya tour is the famed bohemian-chic town of Tulum (85 minutes south of the airport).
 It’s a quieter version of Playa del Carmen, but still offers some charming boutique shopping, upscale lodgings with thatched-roof cabañas and luxurious beach clubs.
 Although the style is rustic, the prices are on the posh side.
-However, the quality of cuisine and service tend to be fairly matched to what you will spend and the views you will encounter on these beaches are truly priceless.
+However, the quality of cuisine and other-worldly dining experiences match the premium prices you’ll pay.
+Plus the views you will encounter on these beaches are truly priceless.

 Tulum is renowned for its sustainable tourism, its wide alabaster beaches, Yoga and world-class cuisine.
-You will come across elegant jungle hideaways and endless hole-in-the-wall restaurants showcasing healthy, locally sourced menus, which feature authentic Mexican offerings with a modern twist.
+Exquisite jungle hideaways and random hole-in-the-wall restaurants showcase healthy and locally sourced menus featuring authentic Mexican offerings with a modern twists.

 - UNESCO Sian Ka’an Biosphere Reserve

 - Punta Allen (2 hours from Tulum and the last town on this stretch of white-sand beach)

 - Tulum Ruins